Who Done It? (1956 film): Plot

 Hugo Dill is an ice rink sweeper who accidentally finds himself in the show, causing a cascade of catastrophe.

 He dreams of being a private investigator.
 He goes to a gun-shop to buy a revolver, but his acting as a robber while the shopkeeper is in the back gets him mistaken for a robber and almost arrested.

 He hires a room in a casting agency, causing some confusion with his new clients.

 He wins a cash prize and a bloodhound in a sleuthing contest and sets up as a private eye.

 A group of Soviet spies employ him to impersonate a scientist to trick the world into thinking the scientist is dead (they plan to blow him up).
 Hugo is helped by his blonde friend Frankie, a female strength act who tags along.

 Throughout all, Hugo has continual run-ins with the police.
 Disguising himself as a woman to further evade the police, Hugo is mistaken for the guest star on the TV programme Your Birthday Wish.

-In the final scene the spies steal a Watney's beer lorry (shaped like a barrel) and are pursued by Hugo and Frankie in a car – plus the police chasing all.
+In the final scene the spies steal a Watney's beer lorry (shaped like a barrel) and are pursued by Hugo and Frankie in a car, plus the police chasing all.
 They end up on a stock car racing circuit which provides an all-action ending.

 Production

 It was one of the last films shot at Ealing Studios and also one of the last Ealing movies distributed by Rank.
 The movie was one of several attempts by Rank to build a new comic star to match the popularity of Norman Wisdom.

-The film was announced January 1955.
+The film was announced in January 1955.
 "Benny Hill really is a good actor," said Dearden, "and unlike some comics... a most co operative chap to work with."

-Filming started in 1 September 1955 and took 50 days of which Hill was required for 47.
+Filming started on 1 September 1955 and took 50 days, of which Hill was required for 47.
 Writer T.E.B.
 Clarke spent months studying Hill's technique on TV and the halls and created the script to showcase Hill's ability as a mimic.
 Basil Dearden said Hill was "an inventive chap, full of suggestions."
 Hill said "yes and they're so good that he's turned them all down."
 Belinda Lee was finishing The Feminine Touch (1956) while the shooting began on Who Done It?.

 It was one of several comedies Lee made while under contract at Rank.